Supporting the Arts

 Music, stories, images, videos, scripts – these things bring beauty, joy, and meaning to our lives.

-Together we can support and show appreciation for our artists and arts workers and help them come out of this stronger than ever!
+Together we can support and show appreciation for our artists and artist collectives in our city!

-We continue to look for ways to support artists in our community through the remainder of 2021.
-Please consider making a donation to our general campaign for individual artists and arts workers because:
+Please consider making a donation to our Cultural Vitality Fund, which supports individual artists and arts workers because:

-• They bring enormous value to our communities and our lives
+• They bring enormous value to our communities and our lives by creating opportunities for us to experience joy and beauty; find meaning in challenging times; and feel a sense of belonging

 • We lean on the arts during good times and bad to lift our spirits, entertain and connect us

-• Arts workers earn on average 38% less than the average Calgarian worker even in the best of times
+• Arts workers earn on average 38% less than the average Calgarian

 • Individuals don’t have the same mechanisms as organizations to raise funds on their own and many are not eligible for other support programs